 UVC LAMPS AND SAFETY

-At the skin level, indeed, UVC light can cause mildly significant reactions and burns; while at the ocular level, damage affecting the cornea and retina cannot be excluded.
+At the skin level, in particular, UVC light can cause mildly significant reactions and burns; while at the ocular level, damage affecting the cornea and retina cannot be excluded.

 Other risks associated with the use of UVC light are rooted in the fact that some devices produce ozone during their operation, while some produce heat and others make considerable movements in their cycle of use.
-Therefore, the general safety of UVC lamps must be taken into consideration and well defined in the materials that certify their compliance.
+Therefore, the safety of UVC lamps must be evaluated as for all other electrical and electronic equipment within the process certification CE.
+Specific hazards are highlighted and addressed as part of the product risk assessment.

 To request more information on this topic, write to firstname.lastname@example.org